dustinpfister/blog_posts/_posts/lodash_values.md

 layout: post
 categories: lodash
 id: 444
-updated: 2021-12-04 20:19:51
+updated: 2021-12-04 20:22:10
-version: 1.16
+version: 1.17
 ---

 The [lodash values](https://lodash.com/docs/4.17.11#values) method is one of many methods in [lodash](/2019/02/15/lodash/) where there is a native counterpart.
 However sometimes browser support for a native method only goes back so far, also sometimes a native method does not always work as expected, or it could use one more additional feature that is just not there.
 However the lodash values object method might not be the best example of the kind of method in lodash that brings something more to the table, as the lodash values method does more or less the same thing as the Object values method.
 However when it comes to going way back the native Object.values method is still fairly new, and as such the use of the Object values native method will result in code breaking in certain older browsers.

 Still in nay case this will be a post on the lodash values method as well as the native javaScript counter part that is the Object.values static object method.
-There is also the lodash keys method as well as the the native Object.keys method that will return an array of public key names rather than values for a given object.
+There is also the [lodash keys method](/2019/05/14/lodash_keys/) as well as the the native Object.keys method that will return an array of public key names rather than values for a given object.
 Regardless if you use lodash or just native javaScript this is a method that any javaScript developer should be familiar with, alone with the Object keys method also.
 So lets take a look at some examples of the lodash values method.

 <!-- more -->